lasc21/CNN-brain-tumor-detection-for-Android-/README.md

         model to classify camera frames in real-time, displaying the top results in an overlay on the camera image.

+Resultados:

 <img src="sample_images/uno.png" width="30%"><img src="sample_images/dos.png" width="30%">

+Mayor información:
+luis.santamariac12@gmail.com

+A device running Android 5.0 (API 21) or higher is required to run the demo due to the use of the camera2 API, although the native libraries themselves can run on API >= 14 devices.